All Episodes

 That's outcome-based education.

-Anyway, brief time out here, ladies and gentlemen, as the fastest three hours in media are just zipping face.
+Anyway, brief timeout here, ladies and gentlemen, as the fastest three hours of media are just zipping.

-It's only got two hours to go, but it's it's sort of like you love a massage, but the minute it starts, you start regretting it's gonna end.
+But Faith, you're already, I know you are, you're already starting to get sad that this show is almost over because it's only got two hours to go, but it's sort of like you love a massage, but the minute it starts, you start regretting it's going to end.